The Skinner and Wagner Voice and Speech Rooms

 The Morie Dance Studio

 The Morie Dance Studio was donated by Robert and Jo Anne Morie.
 This studio is equipped with a sprung hardwood floor, mirrors and dance bars.
-The studio is used for dance, movement classes and as a rehearsal space.
+The studio is used for dance and movement classes as well as a rehearsal space.

 The Brown Movement Studio